hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 !!!
 Do

 Instead, use the [Label](/components/form/primitives#formlabel) and [HelperText](/components/form/primitives#helpertext) primitives to communicate details about the field.
-If _absolutely_ necessary to provide more details about a form element, use the InfoText inline within [Helper Text](/components/form/primitives#formhelpertext).
+If _absolutely_ necessary to provide more details about a form element, use the Toggle inline within [Helper Text](/components/form/primitives#formhelpertext).

 ![Example within Helper Text](/assets/components/rich-tooltip/rich-tooltip-trigger-helper-text-do.png)